 TM1 is now taking applications for September 2017.
 Please scroll down the page to see details and access the application form.

 Each of the TM modules provides the opportunity for sustained professional development.
 The courses are scheduled over a sustained period and consist of:

 TM1 is designed for A level Mathematics teachers who are already teaching some Mechanics or who wish to teach it at some point in the near future.
 TM2 is for teachers who have taught M1 and possibly M2 but wish to develop their understanding of further topics.
 It is not necessary to have done TM1 before doing TM2 providing that you have some experience of teaching at M1 level.
+You may be:

-If you would like more information about the courses please contact Sue de Pomerai, TM Course Leader.
+TM2 will be starting early in 2018 and will open for applications in the Autumn term.
+If you wish to receive an alert when applications are open please submit an expression of interest.If you would like more information about the courses please contact Sue de Pomerai, TM Course Leader.

 If you need help accessing an online classroom for an FMSP course please see:

 Schools and Colleges can submit an online request to register with the Further Mathematics Support Programme.
 It is free to do so and there are many benefits.